PixelPress image optimisation for WebP and AVIF

 Windows Pro is optional; Linux remains free

-No subscription or account is needed.
-Use PixelPress Free from the Microsoft Store, unlock Pro in the Windows app when required, or run the Linux Debian release at no cost.
+No subscription and no account are required.
+Install PixelPress Free from the Microsoft Store for Windows, unlock Pro inside the app when larger Windows batches need AVIF, or use the Ubuntu/Debian release from GitHub.

 Free to use